If you’re new to digital cameras, understanding the variety of focusing settings can be difficult.

-With the a6500, the Wide setting uses all focus points on the screen, meaning the camera will decide for you what to keep in frame.
+With the a6500, the Wide setting uses all focus points on the screen, meaning the camera will decide what to keep in frame.
 If there is a lot of movement, Group settings keep the camera from getting too confused.

 If this setting is offered in your camera, it’s another method of allowing the camera to decide what is best for you.
-Personally, I don’t recommend choosing this.
+I don’t recommend choosing this.

 Understanding your situation and the best setting to accompany it will be a massive strength in controlling your camera and making sure your subject stays in focus.